 Decision: Application dismissed.
 The policy is void for misrepresentation.

-Held: (1) An applicant for an insurance policy has an obligation to fully and accurately disclose all matters within its knowledge relevant to the nature and extent of the risk to be insured.
+Held: An applicant for an insurance policy has an obligation to fully and accurately disclose all matters within its knowledge relevant to the nature and extent of the risk to be insured.
 For the respondent to succeed it must prove the insured concealed or misrepresented a fact or circumstance concerning the insurance and that the fact or circumstance was material.
 Here the insured, KLM, did not disclose the contract term with the applicant.
 Under Ontario law any contract of carriage by motor carrier is deemed to include the Uniform Conditions of Carriage which limit the liability of the carrier to $4.41 per kilogram.
-The contract with the appellant expanded the liability of KLM beyond that limitation and this should have been disclosed.
-This was a material fact that plainly bears on the issue of insurability.
-The affidavit evidence establishes that if the contract terms had been disclosed there would have been an effect on the premium charged.
-Although the evidence did not establish the amount of the increase, it is sufficient if there would be an increase.
-The exact amount of the increase is not relevant.
+The contract with the appellant expanded the liability of KLM beyond that limitation.
+This was a material fact that plainly bears on the issue of insurability and should have been disclosed.
+Further, the non-disclosure was material as the affidavit evidence establishes that there would have been an effect on the premium charged if the contract terms had been disclosed.
+Although the evidence did not establish the exact amount of the increase, this is not relevant.
+It is sufficient that there would have been an increase.
 Consequently, the policy is void and there can be no recovery under s.
 132(1) of the Insurance Act.
 The second issue need not be considered.

-Action vs Insurance Broker - Applicability of Canadian Maritime Law - Jurisdiction of Federal Court
+Action Against Insurance Broker - Applicability of Canadian Maritime Law - Jurisdiction of Federal Court

 Coastal Float Camps Ltd. v.
 Jardine Lloyd Thompson Canada Inc., 2014 FC 906